Bed Bath & Beyond posts better-than-expected profit, shares soar

-(Reuters) - Home furnishing retailer Bed Bath & Beyond Inc (BBBY.O) on Wednesday reported a better-than-expected quarterly profit and reaffirmed its full-year earnings forecast, sending its shares up 22 percent in extended trading.
+Jan 9 (Reuters) - Home furnishing retailer Bed Bath & Beyond Inc on Wednesday reported a better-than-expected quarterly profit and reaffirmed its full-year earnings forecast, sending its shares up 22 percent in extended trading.

 The Union, New Jersey-based company’s net income fell to $24.4 million, or 18 cents per share, in the third quarter ended Dec.
 1, from $61.3 million, or 44 cents per share, a year earlier.